tmeyerinfo/recipes/beef-pho-recipe.md

 5. Get rid of the boiled water and clean the beef leg bones with fresh water.
 Clean the pot.
 The goal is to get a very clean broth.
 6. Put the beef leg bone and marrowbone in the pot and add 4.5 liters of water.
 Bring the water to a boil and after that to a simmer by lowering the heat.
 Keep the pot uncovered!
 7. Put the star anise, cinnamon stick, bay leaves and fennel seeds in a pan and roast them for 2-3 minutes.
 Put the roasted spices in a spice bag for later use.
-8. Add the sliced and roasted onion and ginger, fish sauce, sugar, salt to the simmering water and cook everything for 4 hours.
+8. Add the sliced and roasted onion and ginger, fish sauce, salt, sugar to the simmering water and cook everything for 4 hours.
 Keep the pot uncovered the whole time!
 9. For the last hour, add your spice bag.
 10. Remove the pot from the stove.
 11. Remove all ingredients and strain the broth.
 The broth is ready!